 Avoid long URLs and the ones with dates.

 Check out the structure of this URL to an article on our website about Digital Marketing.

 The target URL is www.digitug.com/digital-marketing

 It simply conveys what the article is about and also contains the main keyword within the URL.

 The format that you can follow is:

 www.example.com/main-keyword (Sample URL)

-Again if you are using WordPress, things are easier than before.
-You can directly edit the slug for every page or post.
-Also, you can alter the structure of the URL in permalink settings (Go to settings and choose permalink).
+On WordPress, you can directly edit the slug for every page or post.
+Also, you can alter the structure of the URL in permalink settings (Go to settings in the dashboard and choose permalink).